 What items should my camper bring to camp with them?

 Campers should come dressed in comfortable clothes and shoes that can get dirty.
 Gym shoes are highly recommended.
-Campers should bring a reusable water bottle, a healthy lunch, two snacks, and sunscreen.
-Please check the weekly newsletter or any “remind” messages that may ask for any other items that may be helpful or go along with the theme for the day.
+Campers should bring a reusable water bottle, a healthy lunch, two snacks, a towel, and sunscreen.

 What items should my camper NOT bring to camp?